dacase/msander/README.md

 # Overview

-This directory tree contains "msander", a "modern" version of parts of sander.
+This directory tree contains `msander`, a "modern" version of parts of sander.
 Also included are various X-ray and cryoEM-related code and utilities.
-The documentation is in the doc/msander.pdf file.
+The documentation is in the *doc/msander.pdf* file.

 # Warning